You can have confidence in the COVID-19 vaccine!

 - Is the vaccine safe for my child?

 Yes.
-The Pfizer vaccine was tested on thousands of youth and shown to be safe.
+The mRNA vaccines were tested on thousands of youth and shown to be safe.
 It was also very effective – none of the youth volunteers who got the vaccine got COVID-19.
-The Centers for Disease Control and Prevention (CDC) recommends the COVID-19 vaccine to everyone 5 years and older.
+The Centers for Disease Control and Prevention (CDC) recommends the COVID-19 vaccine to everyone 6 months and older.

 Check out this message to parents from Dr. Ben Danielson about the importance of getting the COVID-19 vaccine:

 - How can I trust that the vaccines are safe?

 To make sure that COVID-19 vaccines are safe, CDC expanded and strengthened the country’s ability to monitor vaccine safety.
 As a result, vaccine safety experts can monitor and detect issues that may not have been seen during the COVID-19 vaccine clinical trials.

 - Can I get COVID-19 from the COVID-19 vaccine?

 No, you cannot get COVID-19 from the vaccine.
 The COVID-19 vaccines do not contain the virus that causes COVID-19.